ASHS-School/mirrorcast/README.md

 <p>This application is ideal for wireless projection, no more cables, just send your desktop over the network to a receiver</P>

-<p>At the moment, there is only a client for Debian/Ubuntu Operating systems and I have no plans to create a client application.
+<p>At the moment, there is only a client for Debian/Ubuntu Operating systems.
 There is a server/receiver application for raspberry pi and Linux</p>

 <p>Mirrorcast aims to be a low latency screen mirroring solution with high quality video and audio at 25-30fps, the later is why will not use VNC.</p>